sheikh-mohammad/learn-agentic-ai-from-low-code-to-code/07_deploy_chatkit/readme.md

 **This is exactly what your users will see!**

-### 💾 Step 9: Export Code & Map to Your Project Config
+### 💾 Step 9: Export Code & Choose Your Integration Method

 Once you're happy with your design: